-How will the accelerating impact of networked technology change our lives and our world?
+How will the accelerating impact of networked technology and people change our lives and our world?

-Researchers at Elon University and the Pew Internet Project conduct surveys of leaders, asking them to share their expectations for the future.
-They are offered a series of predictions with which they can choose to agree or disagree, and they are encouraged to elaborate on their remarks in written responses.
-The links below will lead you to data from the surveys, including each official Pew report and thousands of quotable predictions shared by survey respondents each year.
+Researchers at Elon University and the Pew Research Internet, Science & Technology Project have conducted canvassings of experts in 2004, 2006, 2008, 2012, 2014 and 2016, asking them to share their expectations for the future based on trends at the time.
+They are offered a series of questions or scenarios with which they can choose to agree or disagree, and they are asked to elaborate on their remarks in written responses that provide insights into issues.
+The links below will lead you to data from these canvassings.
+Each data set includes each official Pew-Elon report, plus an exclusive look at every answer submitted, thousands of quotable predictions shared by respondents.

-Here you will find the results from eight reports tied to data from Future Survey V, about the Internet in 2020 - imagining the future for thealways-on, hyperconnected generation in their teens-to-20s by 2020; the future ofthe mobile Web, HTML5 and native apps; the future of individuals' financial transactions and e-money; the future of gamification, the implementation of game mechanics for interactivity and engagement; "smart systems" and the future of efficient homes; the future of corporate responsibility in the digital age; the future influence of "Big Data"; and the future of higher education.
+Here you will find the results from eight reports tied to data from Future Survey V, people's 2011-12 predictions about the likely future of the Internet in 2020 - imagining the future for the always-on, hyperconnected generation in their teens-to-20s by 2020; the future of the mobile Web, HTML5 and native apps; the future of individuals' financial transactions and e-money; the future of gamification, the implementation of game mechanics for interactivity and engagement; "smart systems" and the future of efficient homes; the future of corporate responsibility in the digital age; the future influence of "Big Data"; and the future of higher education.
 Respondents replied to these questions in late 2011, and their answers reflect the issues at that point in time.

 Respondents shared thousands of opinions on various Internet issues - exposing predictive statements in a qualitative and quantitative survey from late in 2009 through early 2010.
 Experts were asked about the Internet and the evolution of: intelligence; reading and the rendering of knowledge; identity and authentication; gadgets and applications; the core values of the Internet; institutions; the semantic Web; cloud computing; social relations; and young people's adoption of communications technologies.
 This site offers extra data tied to the series of Elon/Pew reports, released with details of respondents' answers to the 10 questions asked in the 2010 Elon University/Pew Internet Future of the Internet survey.
 (Data from the three earlier "Future of the Internet" surveys had been released in single reports.
 2010 data was released in six reports.)